Félix Turgeon

 The Saving System

 I wrote a backend system that saves and loads game data.
-When I was planning this system, I knew it needed to be scalable and versatile unless I wanted to spend the rest of the semester maintaining it.
+When I was planning this system, we weren't sure of everything that needed to be saved, so I knew it needed to be scalable and versatile unless I wanted to spend the rest of the semester maintaining it.
+With this in mind, I ended up creating a JSON database that could store any object or asset in the game.

 Optimization And Engine Management

-A good game is worthless if it can’t run.
+A good game is worthless if it can’t run on anything.
 Which is why I spent hours optimizing and streamlining the game to improve performance and compatibility.

 By profiling the game, identifying bottlenecks, and implementing performance saving fixes.
 I was able to get the game from an unreliable 5-15 fps, all the way up to a stable 60.